LLaVAction: evaluating and training multi-modal large language models for action understanding: Methods

-Our final method, called LLaVAction, is based on the open-source LLaVA-OneVision 0.5 and 7B models~\cite{li2024llava}, and on LLaVA-Video-7B~\cite{zhang2024video}.
-Thus, we benchmark these as baselines.
-We present results for both the 0.5 billion (0.5B) and 7 billion (7B) parameter models of LLaVA-OneVision, and the LLaVA-Video-7B, as it does not provide a 0.5B alternative.
-In all experiments, we started from their released checkpoints~\cite{llava_onevision_0.5B, llava_onevision_7B, llava_video_7B} (Appendix~\ref{sec:licensing}).
-In the following, we highlight the methods that we developed that empirically improve performance in action recognition.

-\textbf{GPT-4o distillation.} Distilling GPT-4o represents a prevalent, albeit contentious strategy aimed at enhancing open-source MLLMs.
-However, as shown in Table~\ref{tab:distractors}, since GPT-4o itself struggles with our empirically hard distractors, distilling from GPT-4o alone harms the performance on our proposed EPIC-KITCHENS-100-MQA benchmark if not trained on MQA.
-Following common practices~\cite{liu2024visual,zhang2024video}, we craft two ways for GPT-4o to annotate.
-One is to provide captions of the video clips, and the other is to generate open-ended question-answer pairs.
-The details are in the Appendix~\ref{sec:gpt_distillation}.

-\textbf{Egocentric vs. Allocentric prompt perspective.} Since the videos are taken from the first-person perspective, we were interested in understanding whether controlling the perspective in the instruction prompt makes a difference.
-As shown in Table~\ref{tab:additive_ablation}, switching from the third-person (allocentric) perspective to the first-person (egocentric) perspective improved the results.
-We present the prompts in the Appendix~\ref{sec:perspec_prompt}.

-\textbf{Adversarial distractors from action recognition models.} We ran inference for AVION and TIM on EPIC-KITCHENS-100 using their officially released code and weights to obtain their predictions on both training and validation sets.
-We sort the predictions by model confidence and keep the top 5 predictions as distractors.
-To ensure that ground truth is always in the $K$ options in the training, we remove the least confident prediction in the set and replace it with the ground truth (either with ground truth narration or official key, as appropriate for the experiment).
-To avoid the models from memorizing the position of the ground truth in the options or the order of distractors, we always shuffle the answers.

-\textbf{Temporal detection.} The ability to accurately detect the initiation and conclusion of an action serves as a critical metric for assessing the model's comprehension of the action itself.
-Therefore, we have developed an auxiliary task that instructs the model to predict the start and end timestamps of a ground truth narration based on a randomly padded video clip.

-Specifically, given a video segment $v_i$ with ground truth start timestamp $s_i$ and end timestamp $e_i$, we introduce a fixed temporal padding $\delta = 3$ seconds distributed between start and end.
+\textbf{Temporal detection for action boundary learning.} Many actions (such as putting something) have clear initiation and conclusion and cannot be explicitly learned by the previous reformulation regime.
+Therefore, we instruct the model to predict the start and end timestamps of an action sample based on its randomly padded video clip.
+Specifically, given a video segment $v_i$ with start timestamp $s_i$ and end timestamp $e_i$, we introduce a fixed temporal padding $\delta = 3$ seconds distributed between start and end.
 Let $\alpha \sim \text{Uniform}(0, 1)$ be the proportion of padding allocated to the start: